 You may have heard of Mach3 or LinuxCNC which are very popular in the CNC world but these can’t be used with the Arduino controller.
 The ebook has full details and this website has tutorials with links to videos if you want to use either of these.

-I’ve decided to use the firmware and software modified by a user on RC groups called Rasciodc.
-It’s based on the GRBL firmware.
+I originally used the firmware and software modified by a user on RC groups called Rasciodc.
+It’s based on the GRBL 0.8c2firmware.
 The article he’s made is excellent and provides some great software and firmware.